Ddystopia/rfcs/text/0000-local-default-generic-bounds-v2.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 Introduce new trait level attibute: `default_generic_bounds` used to (non-exhaustively) enumerate overwrides of defaults for different types of bounds.
+Only a special set of traits would be allowed and would grow with new "breaking" traits, like `Forget`.

 Every trait would initally have its unique default.
 In practice, bounds for all traits that are stable at the date of RFC except `Sized` would default to `?Trait`.
 For new "breaking" traits, default would be `Trait`, except bounds for `Self` in traits and associated types in traits.